-There are many reasons we can feel overwhelmed by clutter, and it can be challenging to stay clutter-free and to find the motivation to clean around the mess is not that simple.
+There are many reasons we can feel overwhelmed by clutter, and it can be challenging to stay clutter-free and to find the motivation to clean around the mess

 - Chronic pain

 - Family commitments

 - Caring for people with disabilities

 - A new baby

 - Hoarding disorder

 In this post, we will help you find the motivation to declutter, and we will walk you through the simple steps you need to follow to simplify and organize your house, no matter what stage you are at in your journey to a clutter-free home.

 Often this can lead to procrastination and a tendency to put off doing even a little bit; this leads to feelings of guilt and despair, which leads to overwhelm, and the whole strategy turns into a vicious circle.
 The decluttering project comes to a grinding halt.

 This post contains affiliate links, and The Organizer UK may earn commissions for purchases made through the links in this post.
 For more details, see here.
 Thank you so much for your support!